xbbg-org/xbbg/README.md

 ## Why Choose xbbg?

-xbbg stands out as the most comprehensive and user-friendly Bloomberg API wrapper for Python.
+xbbg stands out as the most comprehensive and user-friendly blpapi wrapper for Python.
 Here's how it compares to alternatives:

 | Feature | xbbg | pdblp | blp | polars-bloomberg |
 |---------|------|-------|-----|------------------|